Yurimcalex/colors/README.md

 ## Next features

-- [x] Show modal when deleting all saved color sets to confirm the removal.
+- [] Show modal when deleting all saved color sets to confirm the removal.
-- [x] Create a component that plays as a wrapper and makes its target element draggable.
+- [] Create a component that plays as a wrapper and makes its target element draggable.

+### Refactoring

+- [] Create useOrientation hook
+- [] Create useLuminance hook

+### Fix

+- [] Hide controller panel on small screens
+- [] Disable tooltip functionality on small screens
+- [] Change up/down arrow icon to left/right ones on small screens
+- [] When adding/removing a color set - automatically scroll the slider

 ## Installation